CS-Guram/Toy-Language-Project/README.md

 # Project CISC 3160
 # Guram Kutaladze

-#  The interpreter is able to do the following taks for a given program:
+#  The interpreter is able to do the following tasks for a given program:
 --------------------------------------------------------------
 (1) detect syntax errors;
 (2) report uninitialized variables;